App for Fitness Device in React Native: How to Develop Guide from Technical Lead

 📱 Top Things to Keep in Mind when Enabling Multiple Protocol Support

-Since now we know key points about each of the protocols, we want our app to efficiently work with any of them.
+Since now we know key points about each of the protocols, we want to make our fitness app React Native efficiently work with any of them.
 To make it happen, we need to work on a few crucial things:

 1. We need to understand what kind of protocol we work with right now.